NCSITE Awards For 2014:

 Soon after the transition from Division of Southern District in 1988 to full Section status, the Board of Directors realized the need to have its own Awards Program.
 In 1992 the Section Awards Program was established to recognize outstanding service and commitment by members through the following awards: Robert J. Dodge Professional Image Award, R.V.
 Moss Lifetime Service Award, Jay Quinn Technical Excellence Award, Contribution to Transportation Award, Paul D. Cribbins Cup and the President’s Award.
-In 1999 the Young Professional Award was presented for the first time, and in 2005 the New Member Award was established.
+In 1999 the Young Professional Award was presented for the first time, in 2005 the New Member Award was established, and the Outstanding Project was established in 2013.
 All the award recipients are selected from a pool of nominees by the Award Committee with the exception of the President’s Award, which is given by the President in office.

 The following provides a brief introduction about each award and the recent award winner: